xo/usql/README.md

-  -c, --command COMMAND                     run only single command (SQL or internal) and exit -f, --file FILE                           execute commands from file and exit -w, --no-password                         never prompt for password -X, --no-rc                               do not read start up file (aliases: --no-psqlrc --no-usqlrc) -o, --out FILE                            output file -W, --password                            force password prompt (should happen automatically) -1, --single-transaction                  execute as a single transaction (if non-interactive)
+  -c, --command COMMAND                     run only single command (SQL or internal) and exit -f, --file FILE                           execute commands from file and exit -w, --no-password                         never prompt for password -X, --no-init                             do not execute initialization scripts (aliases: --no-rc --no-psqlrc --no-usqlrc) -o, --out FILE                            output file -W, --password                            force password prompt (should happen automatically) -1, --single-transaction                  execute as a single transaction (if non-interactive)